yourlostitems/yourlostitems.github.io/SECURITY.md

 ## Supported Versions

-The only version that is supported will and always will be the newest version at the time.
+The only version that is supported will and always will be the newest version at the time (we are currently not using versioning).

 <!---| Version | Supported          |
 | ------- | ------------------ |